Attentional-Biased Stochastic Gradient Descent: Attentional-biased SGD with Momentum (ABSGD)

 \subsection{Convergence Analysis}

-In this subsection, we provide a convergence result of ABSGD for solving the DRO objective under some standard assumptions in non-convex optimization.
-In particular, we focus on the online formulation in~(\ref{eqn:expDRO}).
+In this subsection, we provide a convergence result of ABSGD for solving the min-max or the min-min objective under some standard assumptions in non-convex optimization.
 For presentation simplicity, we use the notations $g(\w) = \E_{\z}[\exp(L(\w; \z)/\lambda)]$ and $g(\w; \z) = \exp(L(\w; \z)/\lambda)$.
-We first state a standard assumption~\cite{qi2020practical, wang2017stochastic} and then present our main theorem.
+We first state a standard assumption~\citep{qi2020practical, wang2017stochastic} and then present our main theorem.